 - They don’t know how to get people to sign up

 I’ve created a free Email Marketing Series (with video instructions included) to help you get started.
 Seriously– no more excuses!

 Takeaway: If you want to turn your blog into a business, you must have an active and engaged email list.
 Your email list will account for 80%+ of your income.

 Next Steps in Your Blogging Journey

 I like to break things down into practical steps.
 Here’s a list of suggested steps I would take if you’re feeling as motivated as I did after leaving Activate!

 This time last year, I wouldn’t have considered myself an influencer in the blogging world.
-During the conference, Several people told me they were in my Facebook group, on my email list, or taking one of my courses.
+During the conference, Several people told me they were on my email list or taking one of my courses.
 Woah, how amazing is that!
 It made me feel like all the hard work over the last year has really started to pay off.
 I’m proof that hard work, dedication, and never giving up pays off.
 Elite Blog Academy played a big role in helping me get to where I am today.